grafana/beyla/docs/sources/config/index.md

 | `wakeup_len` | `BPF_WAKEUP_LEN` | string | (unset) |

-Specifies how many messages need to be accumulated in the eBPF ringbuffer before sending a wakeup request to the user space code.
+Specifies how many messages need to be accumulated in the eBPF ringbuffer before sending a wake-up request to the user space code.

 In high-load services (in terms of requests/second), tuning this option to higher values can help with reducing the CPU overhead of the eBPF auto-instrumentation tool.